Allen-Synthesis/EuroPi/README.md

 And these are some more technical changes which may be useful to know if you're planning to modify the module:

 * The buttons have hardware debouncing to allow users to change out capacitor values for reduced accidental 'double click'
-* A 10 pin Eurorack shrouded power header is now used to prevent accidental reverse powering the module
+* A 10 pin Eurorack shrouded power header is now used to prevent accidental reverse powering of the module
 * The 5V supply for the Pico is now regulated down from the +12V supply, so no 5V rail is required from your Eurorack power supply
-* The power supply is now diode protected to prevent back-flow of voltage when the module is connected via USB
+* The power supply is now diode protected to prevent back-powering your rack when the module is connected via USB
 * All jacks are protected from overvoltage input (previously the Pico GPIO pin was directly exposed to any input, potentially leading to damage)